 goal of helping gardeners integrate the art of garden design

 with the science at work in the plants and the soil that

 lesson usually ends with a "now-I-get-it" moment that

 leads you to confident practical decisions and inspired

-should be a private playground, where
+own private playground, where endless creative

 real time, is the overall spirit of my gardening philosophy,

-and guides all of my
+and guides all of the lessons.

 Gardening isn't just about an

 end goal, but is an on-going process that -

-feeds the creative spirit,
+- feeds the creative spirit,

 - engages a curious mind, - and nurtures the soul.

 possibilities and rewards are endless!
+Join us for 2019

 Gardening classes since 1995, where

 to our lives is always evident.

-classes take place at our display garden in
+classes take place at our gardens in

 Queensville (East Gwillimbury),